xtellurian/sentimentalnews-azurefunctions/README.md

 # sentimentalnews-azurefunctions

+These functions are currently being used by [Sentimental News](http://news-sentiment.azurewebsites.net/)

 These functions are used to recieve data from Sentimental News, and process it though a chain of data-processing functions.